vglazer/USRA/subgraph_finding/README.md

 To build everything, simply run `make` with no arguments in the top-level repo directory:

 - This will create a `bin` subdirectory containing the various graph search programs.
 There are no external dependencies, so with luck everything should work out of the box
+- You can also build individual programs with `make ggen`, `make sub_search` and so on, if you prefer
 - It will also run [`etc/graphgen.sh`](etc/graphgen.sh) and save some sample graphs to the `graphs` subdirectory
 - `make clean` will delete both `bin` and `graphs`